-First, there is broad evidence that monetary policy surprises-even if based on highfrequency movements in financial markets-are predictable (Cieslak, 2018).
+frequency movements in financial markets-are predictable (Cieslak, 2018).
 A possible interpretation of these findings is that central banks may have private information about the state of the economy which influences monetary policy decisions and is correlated with past macroeconomic and financial data.
-For example, Miranda Agrippino and Ricco (2021) document that monetary policy surprises are correlated with the Fed's internal Greenbook forecasts.8 However, Bauer and Swanson (2023a) challenge this view.
+For example, Miranda Agrippino and Ricco (2021) document that monetary policy surprises are correlated with the Fed's internal Greenbook forecasts.
+However, Bauer and Swanson (2023a) challenge this view.
 They show that Greenbook forecasts are just as accurate as Blue Chip forecasts and argue that the predictability of monetary policy shocks is more likely driven by misperceptions about the central bank's reaction function.
 Our orthogonalization procedure removes predictable components of monetary policy surprises without taking a stance on whether they arise from information aspects or misperceptions about the monetary policy reaction.